stealjs/steal/docs/stealjs.md

 loads a [@config config] and [@dev development tools] module, supports css and less, and makes it easy to switch between development and production [System.env environments].

-Its builder, [StealTools steal-tools], lets you build an application or export your project to AMD, CommonJS or standalone formats.
-But steal-tools killer feature, it can build progressively loaded apps that balance caching and the number of script requests, resulting in lightening fast load times.
+Its builder, [steal-tools steal-tools], lets you build an application or export your project to AMD, CommonJS or standalone formats.
+But steal-tools killer feature, it can build progressively loaded apps that balance caching and the number of script requests, resulting in lightning-fast load times.

 ## Quick Start